Of the eight that had arrived that afternoon, only three remained by the time the clocks struck one.

 “Anyway, what if we go back inside and film some of the stuff that’s happening?
 We could kind of make, you know, like a video diary.
 And- “

 “Maybe if we live to see the next sunrise, we could take this footage back to the studio and turn our show into something real!” finished Tony, jumping to his feet with enough excitable energy to make him wobble and almost fall over.
 He was pretty sure that since one o’clock, he’d experienced the full spectrum of emotions in rapid succession and now he had no idea which way round they were supposed to go.

 Gerry was still sitting down with his head in his hands and his elbows braced against his knees.
 He’d been staring at the ground for the last five minutes but now, he slowly raised his head.
 The cameraman’s face wore an equally balanced mixture of worry and contempt; his complexion had turned to ash and the dark shadow of stubble on his jawline suddenly made him look ten years older.

-“You guys are total idiots,” he said sadly, “but if you’re going to put yourselves in danger then I’m coming with you.
+“You guys are total idiots,” he said with a sigh.
+“But if you’re going to put yourselves in danger then I’m coming with you.
 There’s just one issue I’m having with your genius plan.”